epiecs/phpmiko/README.md

 Eg. if you go into edit mode of an interface in junos or configure terminal in cisco ios and run another configure set of commands you wont start where you left of the previous time.
 After each run is complete there will be a clean exit.

 Even though PhpMiko has 3 mechanisms not all are implemented on each device.
 Some devices only have 1 or 2 configuration tiers.
-For an overview please refer to [Command to device mode mapping](#command-to-device-mode-mapping).
+For an overview please refer to [Device types and command mapping](#device-types-and-command-mapping).

 ### cli